 - Weight gain or loss

-Treatments for Internet Addiction at Thriveworks Knoxville
+Treatments for Internet Addiction at Thriveworks Knoxville, TN

-There are in-patient facilities dedicated exclusively to treating teens and adults who use the Internet compulsively; however, not everyone need in-patient care and not everyone can afford in-patient care.
+There are in-patient facilities dedicated exclusively to treating teens and adults who use the Internet compulsively; however, not everyone needs in-patient care and not everyone can afford in-patient care.
 Thriveworks Knoxville offers treatment for Internet addiction.
 Our therapists have worked with many clients who were struggling with their Internet use.
 We offer holistic treatment.
-Each client receives a personalized treatment plan that may include Cognitive Behavior Therapy—a form of treatment that explores negative, untrue thought patterns that fuel the addiction and replaces them with positive, true thought patterns.
+Each client receives a personalized treatment plan that may include Cognitive Behavior Therapy—a form of treatment that explores negative, untrue thought patterns that fuel the addiction and replace them with positive, true thought patterns.
 Clients may also need a form of group support and medication.
 Our therapists are dedicated to giving each client personalized care.

 Are you ready to get started?
 When you contact our office, know that a scheduling specialist will answer your call and help you make an appointment.
 We offer evening and weekend sessions, and new clients often meet with their counselor within 24 hours of their call to schedule an appointment.
 However, we do not keep a waitlist.
 Our goal is to get our clients the help they need as they need it.
 We also work with many insurance companies and accept a variety of plans.
 Let’s work together to fight Internet addiction.
 Call today.